tarwn/lessthandot-hugo/blogs/content/posts/2010-07-09-msdn-giveaway-winners.md

   - raffle

 ---
 The winners of the MSDN Ultimate subscriptions are [Emtucifor][1] and [Shawson][2].
 Originally we were going to select the winner based on comments, we also only had one subscription.
-Then Ted Krueger donated one of his subscriptions, there was only one comment that stood out and it was Emtucifor&#8217;s.
+Then Ted Krueger donated one of his subscriptions, there was only one comment that stood out and it was Emtucifor's.
 The comment is below

 > I have always dreamed of owning my own software company.
-A few years back I started doing some database development on the side, but then I got married, had a son, and began having some health challenges which together halted what I&#8217;d been doing.
+A few years back I started doing some database development on the side, but then I got married, had a son, and began having some health challenges which together halted what I'd been doing.
 >
 > But there is a special opportunity coming to me this Saturday to get back into the swing of things: my wife and son will be leaving the country for six weeks.
 I had already been planning to devote myself to developing one of many application ideas, but now:
 >
 > 1) I would use MSDN Ultimate Subscription to build a secure server/file transfer/fetching/archiving/processing/reconciling/user worklist managing/cross-platform system (uncannily and quite coincidentally, exactly what is desperately needed at a company I know).
-It will help other people&#8217;s lives in several ways: filling a need that many companies are bound to have and for a low price (as initially I will need to build market presence more than profit); increasing the number of small software development businesses out there, proving again that it can be done and providing inspiration for the masses; getting a family&#8217;s Dad home so he can spend more time with them.
-If it helps, I&#8217;ll blog about the development and growth of my application and business.
+It will help other people's lives in several ways: filling a need that many companies are bound to have and for a low price (as initially I will need to build market presence more than profit); increasing the number of small software development businesses out there, proving again that it can be done and providing inspiration for the masses; getting a family's Dad home so he can spend more time with them.
+If it helps, I'll blog about the development and growth of my application and business.
 >
 > 2) The functionality I would use that is unique to VS Ultimate is Architecture and Modeling.
-I believe in &#8220;starting the way you mean to finish.&#8221; So even though I&#8217;ll be a one-man shop at first, that means test-driven design, agile development, automated regression testing, version control, good backups, and all the infrastructure needed to hire employees when the time comes without having to change much.
-I&#8217;ll be eager to add the layer diagramming abilities of VS Ultimate to this mix.
+I believe in “starting the way you mean to finish.”
+So even though I'll be a one-man shop at first, that means test-driven design, agile development, automated regression testing, version control, good backups, and all the infrastructure needed to hire employees when the time comes without having to change much.
+I'll be eager to add the layer diagramming abilities of VS Ultimate to this mix.
 >
 > 3. Blogs and technical community activity:
 >